gamazonlab/MOTPEC/README.md

 GTEX-111YS GTEX-111YS 30.78

 ### step2: construct prediction model
 MOTPEC uses Lasso regression model under a 5-fold cross-validation to train prediction model, get prediction and evaluate accuracy.
 The results will be saved in ~/MOTPEC/data/output/prediction_model_rs/ by tissue, including baseline accuracy, MOTPEC's accuracy, MOTPEC's prediction, MOTPEC's beta.
-The script get_input_file.R is used to realize above work, and functions.R saves some functions used in get_input_file.R
+The script prediction_model.R is used to realize above work, and functions.R saves some functions used in get_input_file.R

 ### step3: format predicted results
 The script format_prediction.R will format the prediction model results, and pcc_2models, exp_pred, all_model_beta, sam_gene_time will be stored in ~/MOTPEC/data/output/